cppccn/chataigne/README.md

 executable. `ch run` will generate and run the target.

 By default, the `dev` version is generated with the chataigne build.
-If you need to build or run the release version, use flags `--release` or `--dev`.
+If you need to build or run the release or test version, use the flag `--release` or `--test`.

 ## Roadmap